RamonOpazo/sero/src/frontend/public/docs/redaction-workflow.md

 ## Step 2 — Uploading documents

 Inside the project view you see two main panels: **Documents** and **Templates**.
 In the **Documents** panel, click **“Upload”**.
 A file picker lets you select one or many PDFs from your machine.
-After you confirm, a progress bar shows each file being encrypted and stored.
+After you confirm, the UI establishes a project trust session (prompting for the password if needed) and encrypts the password in transit with a fresh ephemeral RSA key.
+A progress bar shows each file being encrypted and stored.
 The UI will display them in a table once complete, showing filename, upload time, and status.

 At this stage, no redaction has happened yet.
 You have only safely deposited your source material into an encrypted vault.